vmohan1992/Product-Trial-Analaysis/README.md

 Download and save the data in the working directory\
 Clone the [repository](https://github.com/vmohan1992/Product-Trial-Analaysis)  using Git\
-Open the .ipynb filte in the IDE\
+Open the .ipynb file in the IDE\
 Run the code